MaciejWislowski/Pong/README.md

 - Create a board
 - Create a paddles
 - Create a ball
-- add collision detection with board borders
+- Add collision detection with board borders